Creatbot PEEK-300: Ultra High-Temperature Professional PEEK ULTEM 3D Printer (Second Generation Latest Version)

 • Use PPE when handling heated parts

-Cleaning a Creatbot PEEK-300 3D printer build plate with a pink cloth inside the printer's enclosure.
+Cleaning glass print bed of Creatbot PEEK-300 3D printer with hand and cloth inside industrial setting.

 What support and warranty come with the Creatbot PEEK-300?